SensenMeng/my-first-project/README.md

 Hello, GitHub!

-This is my first GitHub repository for learning.
+This is my first GitHub repository for learning, in which I'd like to share some interesting codes.

-## It's grate to have a Markdonw.

-### Isn't it?

-- Oh!
-- why
-- * hello!
+# For you

+**Thank you for your watching!**

+If you have any question or suggestion, welcome to chat with me!